byui-cse/cse251-course/week11/teach1.md

 ### Using online replit.com

-Note: This is an option for writing and running Java programs if you don't have a compiler on your computer.
+This is an option for writing and running Java programs if you don't have a compiler on your computer.

 1) Create a free account at replit.com